 Making Sense of the Label

-Here’s the harsh reality—unless you are a licensed clinician, registered dietitian or food scientist, you likely won’t learn much from a simple glance at the product label.
+Here is the harsh reality—unless you are a licensed clinician, registered dietitian, or food scientist, you likely will not learn much from a simple glance at the product label.

 Ingredient List (250 capsules)